drAgon-235/SpiritualGuide01/README.md

 ## 2. Quotes (Buttom Navigation Item)
-This Fragment offers you 3 options:
+This 'Quotes Home Fragment' offers you 3 options:
 1. Express Quote of the Day
     - Getting a random quote from API
  *(Here we use a quote API)*